-How To: Spring Clean Your Power Tools
+How To: Clean Your Power Tools

 Like everything with moving parts—your car, your computer, your body—your power tools will last longer and work better with a little bit of maintenance.
 Since it’s the season for spring cleaning the rest of your life and home, take an afternoon to show your power tools some TLC.
 They’ll work more accurately and more safely, and they’ll work for a considerably longer period of time.

 As an example, I’ll be using my stationary bench sander, a tool that sits on the bottom of a storage shelf.
 It’s so heavy that I rarely move it; I just kneel down and work the parts with it on the floor.
 As you can see, it’s in serious need of some cleaning.